 The Marco Institute offers a Graduate Certificate in Medieval Studies to students interested in pursuing an interdisciplinary course of study while at UT.
 Students interested in pursing the Graduate Certificate are invited to apply after their first semester at UT, in consultation with Marco’s Associate Director.
 The Graduate Certificate is an add-on to a student’s degree program, and is not a stand-alone degree.
 Students interested in pursuing MA or PhD studies at UT in late antique, medieval, and early modern fields should apply directly to a home department (e.g. History, English, MFLL) for admission to that department’s graduate program.

-Graduate students affiliated with Marco are encouraged to apply for research and travel funds from the Institute for conference presentations, archival work, etc. Thanks to the generosity of our donors, Marco is also able to provide a number of fellowships for graduate students affiliated with the Institute.
+Graduate students affiliated with Marco are encouraged to apply for research and travel funds from the Institute for conference presentations, archival work, etc. Thanks to the generosity of our donors, Marco is also able to provide a number of fellowships and assistantships for graduate students affiliated with the Institute.
 These include:

-- Haslam Dissertation Prize
+- Haslam Dissertation Fellowship

-- MRST Graduate Assistantship
+- The Public Humanities Graduate Research Assistantship

 Additionally, the Marco Institute offers a Summer Latin Program every summer, with courses in medieval Latin at the beginner, intermediate, and advanced level.
 The program is free for all Marco graduate students.